wsbctechnicalblog/wsbctechnicalblog.github.io/content/quality-assurance-automation-ai.md

 Artificial Intelligence (AI) is a game changer in QA.
 AI offers capabilities that extend beyond what traditional automation can achieve.
 AI-powered QA tools leverage machine learning algorithms to analyze vast amount of data, identify patterns, and make intelligent decisions.

-- **Test Case Generation**: AI algorithms can analyze code changes and automatically generate test cases to over new functionalities as well as identify missing test cases.
+- **Test Case Generation**: AI algorithms can analyze code changes and automatically generate test cases to cover new functionalities as well as identify missing test cases.
 - **Defect Prevention**: Machine Learning models can analyze historical data to predict where defects are likely to occur and take proactive measures to prevent issues.
 - **Natural Language Processing (NLP) for Testing**: AI-driven tools can interpret natural language requirements and generate test scenarios, improving accuracy and test coverage.